Shop by Room ➜ Living Room ➜ Couches

 Very likely, this is for wood dust.
 Prop 65 considers the health of people throughout the entire life cycle of your couch, meaning not just you, but the people who manufactured it, too.
 Without proper protection, if a worker breathes in wood dust, it increases their chances of getting nasal cancer.
 Once it gets to you, this is not a risk.
 Prop 65 can be very, very confusing.
 I recommend reaching out to the manufacturer of your couch to learn more.

-Should I prioritize safe couch foam or safe upholstery fabric?
+I can’t afford a totally non toxic couch: Should I choose safe couch foam or safe couch fabric?

 This is one of the most common questions I get, and it's a smart one!
 When you can't afford both GOLS-certified latex foam and GOTS-certified organic upholstery, I recommend prioritizing safe foam over safe fabric, most of the time, for most people.